Appearance & Reality > The Lord Jesus Christ > Truly rich

 31 “But he said to him, ‘If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead.’ ”

 The rich man was rich materially, but he was poor spiritually.
-He was in spiritual poverty, not because he was rich materially, but primarily because of his attitude, character and ways.
+He was in spiritual poverty, not because he was rich materially, but primarily because of his improper attitude, character and ways.

-Some people have the false notion that because they are suffering or are deprived in this world, they will have a good time in eternity.
+Some people have the notion that because they are suffering or are deprived in this world, they will have a good time in eternity.
+But that is not true.
+Not all who are poor materially and suffering in this world will fare well in eternity.

 Matthew 5:3-12